lviriato/getcleandata/Code_Book.md

 - **Feature Columns**: The remaining 86 columns in the tidy data file represent the feature data for 53 features calculating the mean of a variable and 33 features calculating the standard deviation of a variable.
 These variables are explained in more detail below.

-## Feature Info
+## Feature Info:
-*This section is a subset of the content from feature_info.txt file in the original data file content; from the url above :
+*This section is a subset of the content from feature_info.txt file in the original data file content; from the url above*

 *The following description is for the original data set.
 The tidy data set contains ONLY the average of the feature values in each of the selected feature columns.*